Hotel Lobby: Sketches

-These studies show the older couple communicating, only to cease their conversation in the final painting and reading man is replaced with a blonde young woman reading in the final painting.
+These studies show the older couple communicating, only to cease their conversation in the final painting and the reading man is replaced with a blonde young woman reading in the final painting.
 The modeling for both women in the painting was done by his wife Josephine.
 After their marriage in 1920 she insisted on being the model for all of his female figures.

 The coat the older woman wears is based on a fur coat owned by Hopper's wife, a coat she often wore to openings and a rare find in the Hopper's frugal household.

 The red dress that the older woman wears (that Jo, in her journal, describes as "coral") signifies anger and extroversion, while the blue dress worn by the younger woman shows youth and distance.
 Throughout Hopper's sketches the clerk does not appear until the final painting.
 Under X-ray it can be seen that Hopper did little to change the canvas once he began work.
 Most alterations were made in the position of the young woman's head and in outlines of some areas in dark blue paint.
 A partial underdrawing was found but little detail remains.

 Hopper was known to model for himself for figures, as in Nighthawks, leading some to believe he may have modeled for the male figure in Hotel Lobby.

 One of the few paintings by Hopper to lack windows, Hotel Lobby uses light from the revolving door and an unseen area from between the ceiling beams.